Little girl coloring at a table (purple overlay)

 Bios & Headshots

 The conference organizer requires all speakers to provide bios, with the option to include headshots when submitting their proposals.
+Bios should include each proposed speaker’s experience related to the session topic.
 The information provided during the proposal process will be used to create your session’s agenda and website content.

 To view the abstract submission questions, click here.
 Please note this document is for reference only.
 All submissions must be completed online.